wp-plugins/twitter-image-host/readme.txt

  * Initial release

 == Upgrade Notice ==

+= 0.5.6 =
+This release fixes a bug that causes a 'not found' error when appending any parameters to the URL, or a trailing slash

 = 0.5.4 =
 This release fixes a bug that prevented filtering based on author from working